11 must-have features for membership websites (+ Free checklist)

 #2.
 Well-designed login, welcome, and content pages

-When it comes to designing your membership site, it’s vital to create an interface that supports a positive user experience (UX) for your members.
+When it comes to designing your membership community, it’s vital to create an interface that supports a positive user experience (UX) for your members.

 Why?
 Because the goal of UX design is parallel to your business goals: